colinmorris/colinmorris.github.com/staging/sizeof/index.md

 "the size of a pea" is consistently the number 1 size comparison from 1800 to present day.
 Eggs and walnuts also remain consistently popular, but beyond those examples, there's a lot of change from century to century.

 Some differences have obvious historical reasons.
 For example, the shilling was out of circulation by the dawn of the millenium, and credit cards didn't exist in the 19th century.
 But most are less obvious.
 Why have we gradually forgetten how big pigeon eggs are?
-Why is 'a deck of cards' such a distinctly modern point of reference?
+Why is a deck of cards such a distinctly modern point of reference?

-Let's dig into a few specific curiosities.
+Let's dig into some trends and a few specific curiosities.

-### The decline of pigeon eggs
+### Down with nature

 One general trend that stands out is a drop over time in references to 'natural' objects.